sacitkuheylan/CPU_Emulator/README.md

 A CPU Emulator Project that written in Java.
-Made for CSE206: Computer Oerganization Class
+Made for CSE206: Computer Organization Class